Rules of the Minnesota State Board of Legal Certification

 116. RENEWAL OF AGENCY ACCREDITATION

-Agencies are required to apply to the Board for accreditation renewal at least once every three (3) years.

 a.
+Accredited agencies are required to apply to the Board for accreditation renewal at least once every three (3) years.

+b.
 The following must be submitted to the Board for renewal of accreditation:

 (1) A completed application form seeking renewal of accreditation and a fee in an amount specified by Rule 111.